101 Bridge Street Carleton Place

 Originally 107-109 Bridge Street was the tin shop of Mr. Steele and the tin shop shared

 the premises with Wilson’s bakery in the latter part of the 19th century.
 During the early 20th century Garant and Weir operated a grocery.
 Also occupying the building at this time was the Northern Telegraph.
 For approximately fifty years, up until the middle of the Twentieth Century there has been a grocery store operated in this building.
-Deachman and Weir Grocery was later taken over by
+Deachman and Weir Grocery was later taken over by C.W.
+Moore.

 The current building was constructed in 1887 and this address has been home to several grocery stores including C.W.
 Moore’s and Maynard Argue’s.
 C.W. employed Charles Costello for a number of years and had Charlie Whyte as a delivery boy.
 Maynard Argue took over the business for a short time until he went to become the manager of the IGA store in the newly renovated Rubino Bldg. at the corner of Albert Street.
 C.W.
 Moore the Moores lived and was later occupied by Lloyd Moffats and their daughter Doris.

 Baird and Riddle operated a men’s and boy’s clothing store for quite some time and Mi Lady Dress Shoppe conducted business from 1953-1977 and it was owned by Dorothy Burns and later E. Shane.
 Their staff was: Ortie Luons and Carmell Hurell Scissons.
 Other tenants included: the Remembrance Gift Shop and Charlie Jay Shoes.
 George Keyes operated a shoe store at 109 Bridge and then Ken’s Discount Shoe Store operated a shoe store in 1965 for several decades.
 In 1977, The Granary took up residence at 107 and continues to operate in 2017 in this location also having expanded into where Ken’s Discount Shoe Store was at 109 Bridge Street.
+Wings’s Paint Shop was also located in this location briefly.

 111-117 Bridge Street Carleton Place